-• When you need a colourimeter, raise your HELP card.
-A lab assistant will give you a labelled colourimeter.
-You will have the exclusive use of this colourimeter for up to 15 minutes.
+• When you need a colorimeter, raise your HELP card.
+A lab assistant will give you a colorimeter labeled with a code.
+You will have the exclusive use of this colorimeter for up to 15 minutes.
 The lab assistant will take it back as soon as you have finished or when the 15 minutes are over.
-If no colourimeter is available at the precise moment, you will be added to a waiting-list.
+If no colorimeter is available at the precise moment, you will be added to a waiting-list.

-- Instructions for the colourimeter are presented on the following page. - You can only call for the colourimeter three (3) times for this problem.
+- Instructions for the colorimeter are presented on page 16. - You can call for the colorimeter only three times for this problem.

-Instructions for the use of the colourimeter
+Instructions for the use of the colorimeter

-• Plug in the colourimeter.
+• Plug in the colorimeter.